The Pantry Guide To Types Of Wheat Berries And Their Uses

 Every wheat berry consists of three distinct parts:

-When you buy "white flour" at a standard grocery store, the bran and the germ have been stripped away, leaving only the starchy endosperm.
+4. When you buy "white flour" at a standard grocery store, the bran and the germ have been stripped away, leaving only the starchy endosperm.
 When you buy or mill whole wheat berries, you get all three.
-This is why wheat berries are such a powerhouse for a plant-forward pantry; they offer a level of nutrition and satiety that processed flour simply can’t match.
+This is why whole grain wheat kernels are such a powerhouse for a plant-forward pantry; they offer a level of nutrition and satiety that processed flour simply can’t match.

 The Secret Code: How to Read Wheat Labels